alibaba/graph-learn/docs/en/dgs/dataloader.md

 when all produced data (produced from all dataloader instances) before this checking-point are sampled and ready for serving in dgs service, the barrier will be set to "ready" status.

 A global barrier is uniquely identified by its "barrier_name".
-For a specific barrier, you must set it on all dataloader instances separately along with current instance's unique id.
+For a specific barrier, it must be set on all dataloader instances separately along with current instance's unique id.
 A global barrier is invalid until it is set on all dataloader instances.

-We provide an `SetBarrier` func to help you set a barrier on a specific dataloader instance.
+We provide an `SetBarrier` func to help set a barrier on a specific dataloader instance.
 ```c++
 void SetBarrier(const std::string& dgs_host,
                 const std::string& barrier_name,